jmasmasmas/blinkenshellgame/README.md

 # blinkenshellgame

-This game is gonna be about
+This game is gonna be about.
   -dragons
   -magic
   -puzzles